 Restore Don't allow the user to return to the last snapshot when powering off the VM.

+This is a per-VM setting.
 Any combination of the above is allowed.
 If all options are specified, the VM cannot be shut down at all.

 9.21 Starting the VirtualBox web service automatically